smcclab/smc-course/_workshops/03-sampling-1.md

 ### Content/copyright

-- in this course (and maybe even in your own practice), go for it!
+- always reference your sources in this course and any other situation.

-- in general, in an academic context, where there is no money flowing, use whatever you want, apart from:
+- be mindful of whether your use of content is ethical and appropriate.
+Take care with:

   1. _cultural appropriation_; is the material you're working with culturally sensitive? do you have the right/permission to take those sounds out of